jboss-container-images/rhpam-7-openshift-image/templates/contrib/jdbc/README.md

 - the install.sh script which is responsible to configure the JBoss module: [install.sh](modules/kie-custom-jdbc-driver/added/install.sh)

-The drivers images are based on the supported configurations for Red Hat Process Automation Manager, which are:
+The drivers images are based on the supported configurations for IBM Business Automation Manager Open Editions, which are:

 | Database    | DB Version                                     | JDBC Driver jar/version         |